kstone-io/kstone/docs/installation/minikube-macos.md

 ## 1 Preparation

 - Prerequisites
   - Kubernetes version is between 1.14 and 1.20.
   - The version of Prometheus Operator is v0.49.0.
 - Requirements：
+  - For production environment (recommended): Worker >= 4 vCPU 8 GB of Memory.
-    - Worker >= 2 vCPU 2 GB of Memory.
+  - For test environment (minimum): Worker >= 2 vCPU 2 GB of Memory.
   - Can access the managed etcd.

 ## 2 Install Minikube